rdmpage/wikihistoryflow/README.md

 `http://en.wikipedia.org/wiki/Special:Export/[page title]?history`

 The "wiki" namespace version changes over time (it is currently 0.5, i.e. `http://www.mediawiki.org/xml/export-0.5/`).
 This is hard-coded in the file `history.php`, and will need to be changed if Wikipedia increments this version of the namespace.
+You can inspect the current namespace version here: https://en.wikipedia.org/w/index.php?title=Special:Export&action=submit